 The health and wellbeing of our patients, visitors, and staff is our top priority.
 Iredell Health System and providers in the Iredell Physician Network follow the guidelines and recommendations of the Centers for Disease Control and Prevention (CDC).

-Statesville Cardiovascular Center can now treat patients over the phone or through video.
-We also offer car-side visits, which allow a patient to remain in their vehicle for their appointment.
-Call 704.873.1189 to schedule your virtual or car-side visit.
+Statesville Cardiovascular Center will treat patients over the phone or through video.
+Call 704.873.1189 to schedule your virtual visit.

 What are the symptoms?

 Patients with COVID-19 have mild to severe respiratory illness with symptoms of:

 People can help protect themselves from respiratory illness with everyday preventive actions.